Kinnow: Harvesting and handling

 Kinnow fruit seeds are planted between August and October.
 Harvesting starts when the fruit's external colour becomes orange, from December to February.
 The best harvesting time is mid-January to mid-February, when the fruit attains a TSS/acid ratio of 12:1 to 14:1.
 The fruit quality declines in later pickings.
 Fruits are harvested by clipping the stem with the help of sharp clippers (secateurs).
 The stem is cut as short as possible to avoid mechanical injury to the fruit in packing and transits.
 As it is a comparatively loose rind fruit, harvesting by pulling fruits with one's hands is avoided.
 Coating kinnow fruits with commercial waxes can increase the shelf life up to 60 days.
 The fruit can be stored in cold storage at a temperature of 4–5 C and a relative humidity of 85–90%.
+According to the Agriculture department (Punjab, Pakistan) spokesman, "Improper harvesting methods, like pulling the fruit by hand or shaking branches to drop the fruit, can result in damaged fruit and harm to the tree.
+To ensure quality, farmers are advised to use pruning shears to carefully cut the fruit close to its stem during dry weather".